PythonLinks/awesome-risc-v-soft-cores/README.md

 ## 6. Contributing

 Contributions are welcome.
 What do you want added?
-Please get off of corporate social media, and message me [@PythonLinks](https://mastodon.social/deck/@PythonLinks)on open-source, propaganda and censoreship free Discord.
+Please get off of corporate social media, and message me [@PythonLinks](https://mastodon.social/deck/@PythonLinks) on open-source, propaganda and censoreship free Mastodon.
 For longer discussions, please visit the [FPGA Discord Server, RISC-V channel](https://discord.gg/pZhvTPHf9V) and mention "@Christopher Lozinski".

 ## 7. Financial Disclosure Statement